9elements/CSS-Cafe-v2/src/events/ana-tudor.md

 time: "5PM CEST"
 speaker: "Ana Tudor"
 speakerImage: "ana-tudor"
+speakerBio: |-
-speakerBio: "Not a dev, designer and most certainly not a role model.
-Just a stray cat trying to survive."
+  Not a dev, designer and most certainly not a role model.
+Just a stray cat trying to survive.
 twitter:
   url: "https://twitter.com/anatudor"
   text: "@anatudor"